Ledisi discography

-American singer-songwriter Ledisi has released thirteen studio albums, three live albums, one soundtrack album, one extended play, and forty singles, including four as a featured artist.
+American singer-songwriter Ledisi has released thirteen studio albums, three live albums, one soundtrack album, one extended play, and forty-three singles, including four as a featured artist.

 In 2000, she formed her own record label LeSun Music and released her first album Soulsinger (2000), followed by Feeling Orange but Sometimes Blue.
 In 2003, her first album was reissued as Soulsinger: The Revival on Tommy Boy Records.
 In the same year, she released a live extended play Ledisi and Anibade Live Recordings Vol. 1.

 In 2007, Ledisi released her third album Lost & Found on Verve Forecast; marking her first album release on a major label.
 The album became Ledisi's first Billboard chart entry, peaking at number seventy-eight on the US Billboard 200 and number ten on the Top R&B/Hip-Hop Albums chart.
 It featured the singles "Alright", "In the Morning", and "Joy"; all of which have peaked in the top-40 on Billboard's Adult R&B Songs chart.
 She released six more albums on Verve: It's Christmas (2008), Turn Me Loose (2009), Pieces of Me (2011), The Truth (2014), The Intimate Truth (2015), and Let Love Rule (2017).

 In August 2020, Ledisi released The Wild Card on her own record label Listen Back Entertainment.
 The album's lead single "Anything for You" spent a total of two weeks atop of the Adult R&B Songs chart.
 She released her second live album Ledisi Live at The Troubadour on April 30, 2021.
 In July 2021, she released her tenth album Ledisi Sings Nina, followed by a live album titled Ledisi: A Night of Nina (2022).
 She released her eleventh album Good Life (2024), which spawned the number-one Adult R&B Songs chart single "I Need to Know".
 In 2025, she released two albums: The Crown and For Dinah.